 You could save as much £140,000 in IHT when the family home passes to children on death.

-The new IHT Residence Nil Rate Band (ANRB) will be introduced in April 2017.
+The new IHT Residence Nil Rate Band (RNRB) was introduced on 6th April 2017.
 It is in addition to an individual's own nil rate band of £325,000, and conditional on the main residence being passed down to direct descendants (e.g. children, grandchildren).

 Here are 10 key facts we believe you need to know to: understand how the new rules will operate in practice, avoid traps and pitfalls and take any action needed to retain valuable additional allowance.

 The RNRB was introduced on 6th April 2017.
 It will be phased in over 4 years and the full £175,000 allowance will not be available until April 2020.
 The RNRB will start at £100,000 and will increase by £25,000 each tax year until 2020.